MicrosoftDocs/sql-docs/docs/advanced-analytics/java/java-first-sample.md

 ## 5 - Compile

-Once you have your classes ready, compile them to get ".class" files.
+Once you have your classes ready, run javac to compile them into ".class" files.
 You should have three .class files for this sample.
 (Ngram.class, InputRow.class and OutputRow.class).

-The files should be located in a subfolder called "pkg" in your classpath location.
+Place these file in a subfolder called "pkg" in your classpath location.
 For example, if the classpath location is called '/home/myclasspath/', then the .class files should be in '/home/myclasspath/pkg'.

 In this sample, the CLASSPATH provided in the sp_execute_external_script is '/home/myclasspath/'.